laurajsdias/test-devsecops-actionnetwork/README.md

 4. **Launch script that generates self-signing certificate and uploads to AWS IAM**

+- cd security
+- chmod +x user-data-generate-certificate.sh
-- ./security/user-data-generate-certificate.sh
+- ./user-data-generate-certificate.sh

 - Obs.: Insert the certificate infos, and in Common Name, just insert a dot (.).
-Wait the script end to copy the Arn parameter below.
+Wait the script end to copy the Arn parameter as in the example below.
   Example: "Arn": "arn:aws:iam::009009745233:server-certificate/CSC"
 *Copy just the value: arn:aws:iam::009009745233:server-certificate/CSC*

 5. **CertificateArn parameter**
-- Paste this Arn value from step 3 into CertificateArn parameter in the project/web-servers-stack.yml file.
+- Paste this Arn value from step 4 into CertificateArn parameter in the project/web-servers-stack.yml file.

-6. **IAMInstanceProfile**
+6. **ACCOUNT_ID**
-- Copy the Account ID from your AWS account to IAMInstanceProfile in the project/web-servers-stack.yml file.
+- Replace the $ACCOUNT_ID variable (there are two in the web-servers-stack.yml file) for your AWS account ID.

 7. **Ok, ready to launch!**